 Music in the Grove: Generally held in May.
 Check the calendar for details.

 Canoe/Kayak Trips.
-NEW THIS YEAR!
-We will be offering 12 canoe/kayak trips on varying rivers running from April through October.
+We offer canoe/kayak trips on varying rivers running from April through October.
 There will be some challenging rivers and some lazy rivers so everyone can enjoy a trip or two over the season.
 Call the office at 508-828-1101 for further information.

 Angler Education/Family Fishing Day: Generally held in July.
 Check the calendar for details.
 This day is a family event where people learn more about the river and how to enjoy its many benefits.
 Mass Wildlife provides instruction in fishing techniques and the day includes seining in the river to identify its inhabitants.

 Annual Watershed Photography Contest.
 Submission deadline is July 31.
 Winning photographs of the watershed’s special natural areas and resources are featured in the Annual Taunton River Tide Calendar printed in September.